More Sock Knitting

 Tonight’s celebration includes a viewing of “An Inconvenient Truth” – my husband still hasn’t seen it, and he thinks I just like it because I have a crush on Al Gore.

 I also thought I’d share something interesting that I learned this week about Shine Worsted and Shine Sport.
 I knew that both yarns contain Modal, and I knew that Modal is a cellulose-based fiber that’s smooth and shiny.
 What I didn’t realize, until writing a tutorial for the Knitting Community, is that Modal has a great eco track record.
 It’s made by an Austrian company, Lenzing, out of beech wood harvested from local tree farms that practice sustainability.
-The byproducts from Modal production are used in a number of different industrial applications – for example, the leftover wood sugars are further refined to …
+The byproducts from Modal production are used in a number of different industrial applications – for example, the leftover wood sugars are further refined to make …

 Read more »